 It’s a common experience for us all in social settings and networking events.
 When people ask the question, “What do you do?”
 I see it as an opportunity to tell my story as a Floral Designer, and share some background and insights into my world of floristry.
 So today I’m going to focus on frequently asked questions that arise when I meet new people from all walks of life.

-The most commonly asked question I hear is, “Where do you get your flowers?”
+The most commonly asked questions I hear is, “Where do you get your flowers?”.
 It’s a fair question, as I’m sure when people stop to buy a bouquet at the florist, they give no thought to the source of the flowers or how they ended up nicely assembled and wrapped.

 Many people I speak to assume I grow my own, which would be wonderful in a perfect world, but it’s not that simple.
 For a start, I don’t have acres of land to grow a mass variety of seasonal flowers.
 Even if that were so, I would spend more time nurturing and farming the flowers than actually making, selling and delivering the customers arrangements and bouquets.